Error Slice Discovery via Manifold Compactness: Appendix

-The baselines are: \begin{itemize} \item Spotlight~\citep{d2022spotlight}: It learns a point in the embedding space as the risky centroid, and chooses the closest points to the centroid as the error slice. \item Domino~\citep{hendrycks2016baseline}: It develops an error-aware Gaussian mixture model (GMM) by incorporating predictions into the modeling process of GMM. \item PlaneSpot~\citep{plumb2023towards}: It combines the prediction confidence and the reduced two-dimensional representation together as the input of a GMM. \end{itemize}
+Details of baselines are listed below: \begin{itemize} \item Spotlight~\citep{d2022spotlight}: It learns a point in the embedding space as the risky centroid, and chooses the closest points to the centroid as the error slice. \item Domino~\citep{eyuboglu2022domino}: It develops an error-aware Gaussian mixture model (GMM) by incorporating predictions into the modeling process of GMM. \item PlaneSpot~\citep{plumb2023towards}: It combines the prediction confidence and the reduced two-dimensional representation together as the input of a GMM. \end{itemize}